-Gather downtown this summer for a free, family-friendly celebration on Friday nights that includes live musical performances, activities for kids and a market in the park; wine, dining & shopping at downtown businesses; a cruise in for unique and antique cars on Fourth Street (no registration required); and an end of summer Lantern Festival including a lantern parade around the park.
+Gather downtown for a free, family-friendly celebration every Friday night this summer that includes live musical performances, activities for kids and a market in the park, and wine, dining & shopping at downtown businesses, and a Cruise In for unique and antique cars on Fourth Street (no registration required), and an end of summer Lantern Festival including a lantern parade around the park.

-Interested in volunteering at Friday Nights 2019?
+Interested in volunteering at Friday Nights?
 Send us an email at firstname.lastname@example.org.
 We’d love to have your help!

 NOTES OF INTEREST:

-- Seating for concerts: A limited amount of seating is available on provided benches.
-Bring your lawn chairs and picnic blankets!
+- Seating for concerts: A limited amount of seating may be available on provided benches.
+Bring your lawn chairs and picnic blankets.

 - Dogs on leash and under control of owner.

 - No smoking or alcohol allowed in the park.

 Goal of Friday Nights: To build community, create a sense of place and strengthen the local economy by drawing hundreds of visitors and residents to downtown Dayton to interact in and around the historic park and enjoy weekly live music, kids activities, shopping and dining.